BartGo/python-cuturl/README.rst

 v0.0.17

 A simple favourites / URL shortening app in Python.

-Based on:
+Work in progress.
+The idea is to have a simple, working web application linked with a set of tools - which could be used in larger projects.

+Uses:

 - `Bottle`_ (microframework)